 UX Leadership on AAMVA Website Redesign

 Jacqui Olkin of Olkin Communications Consulting was the UX lead on a website redesign for the Association of Motor Vehicle Administrators (AAMVA), an association of U.S. and Canadian professionals who work in motor vehicle administration and traffic law enforcement.
-Olkin was responsible for user research, strategy, information architecture, taxonomy, and search strategy on the redesign project.
+Olkin was responsible for user research, content strategy, information architecture, taxonomy, and search strategy on the redesign project.
 The redesigned Association of Motor Vehicle Administrators website, www.aamva.org, launched in 2022 and has won multiple awards for excellence in digital communications.

-By conducting user research early in the project, we learned that we needed a new navigation scheme in the new website, to fit the way people thought about the information they needed on the website.
-People who use AAMVA’s website primarily seek information related to their job responsibilities or “disciplines,” and primarily “see” content through the lens of those disciplines—for example, people in charge of vehicle registration wanted to find information under a heading of Vehicles, and people who dealt with drivers tests and licensing wanted to look under Drivers for all their information.
-Therefore, it was important to make disciplines a primary way of navigating the website: Drivers (https://aamva.org/drivers), Identity, Vehicles, Law Enforcement, and Operations all have landing pages on which people who work in those domains can find all the content relevant to their jobs.
-The disciplines’ navigation paths were not available in the old website.
+People who use AAMVA’s website primarily seek information related to their job responsibilities or “disciplines.”
+This colors the way they expect to find content on the website.
+For example, people in charge of vehicle registration want to find information under a heading of Vehicles, and people who deal with driver tests and licensing want to look under Drivers for all their information.
+Therefore, it was important to make disciplines a primary way of navigating the website: Drivers (https://aamva.org/drivers), Identity, Vehicles, Law Enforcement, and Operations now have landing pages on which people who work in those disciplines can find all the content relevant to their jobs.
+In the old site, it was not possible to use discipline-related navigation to find a complete set of relevant content.

-To help ensure web-friendly writing, easy content findability, and successful maintenance of the new website, Olkin Communications Consulting providing web writing training and worked with AAMVA staff to cull and revise content, develop a content strategy for the website, and produce governance documentation to guide the work of everyone who works on digital content for AAMVA.
+To help ensure web-friendly writing, easy content findability, and successful maintenance of the new website, Olkin Communications Consulting provided web writing training and worked with AAMVA staff to cull and revise content, develop a content strategy for the website, and produce governance documentation to guide the work of everyone who works on digital content for AAMVA.

 Next